Bloods Lake Hiking Trail

 Short and Scenic Hike

 The hike to Bloods Lake begins at 9,724 ft and rambles through patches of wildflowers, small boulders, and mature conifers, all the while providing sweeping vistas of the Heber Valley below.
-The trail is rated by AllTrails as an “easy”, out and back trail covering a mile of high altitude terrain.
+The trail is rated by AllTrails as an “moderate”, out and back trail covering a mile of high altitude terrain.
 After a half-mile or so the trail steepens for a sharper decent to the lake itself.
 Remember this on your way back up to the trailhead as the initial climb is a total glute-burner.

 Pro tip: Find a walking stick to aid in the climb back up.